CIndyCao15/portfolio/content/portfolio/VFX-Graph.md

 weight = 7
 +++

-I made fireworks 🎇 following a VFX Graph tutorial.
+I made fireworks 🎇 with the new VFX Graph tool.
 <!--more-->

 [![fireworks.gif][1]][1]